xapian/xapian-developer-guide/contributing/new-bindings.rst

   languages.

-* automated tests for the bindings; at least a "smoketest" hooked into the tests for the build system, so we'll notice
+* automated tests for the bindings; at least a "smoketest" hooked into the tests for the build system, so we'll notice if something significant breaks.
+See :ref:`the section on testing bindings <testing-bindings>`.

 .. _Xapian user guide: https://getting-started-with-xapian.readthedocs.io/en/latest/